Founded in 1946

 In 2002 the distance learning component of Vanguard was birthed.
 International Biblical Online Leadership Training (IBOLT) is a separate entity but a definite compliment to the college.
 Enrolment for IBOLT has tripled in the last few years as it offers online study options to students all across Canada, the US and various countries around the world.

-Vanguard College continues to develop innovative, Spirit-filled leaders with over 230 students studying full-time, more than twenty full time staff and faculty, as well as numerous adjunct faculty and part-time staff.
+Vanguard College continues to develop innovative, Spirit-filled leaders with 268 students studying, more than twenty full-time staff and faculty, as well as numerous adjunct faculty and part-time staff.
 Students today can choose from a variety of one through four-year programs in a variety of disciplines in order to prepare themselves for ministry.